-We focus on three key related areas;
+We focus on three key related areas:

 Why is Soft Power Education needed in Uganda?

 The Government of Uganda currently relies heavily on input from external sources, particularly NGOs, to meet the basic needs of its population.
-Although the government is very supportive of the work that we do, at SPE we work with a view to reducing dependency by equipping people with the skills and resources they need to break the cycle of poverty for themselves.
+Although the government is very supportive of the work that we do, at SPE we work with a view to reducing dependency by equipping people with the skills and resources that they need to break the cycle of poverty for themselves.

 How do we do it?

-Every project that we are involved with has come about as a result of opportunities identified with our partners for bringing about change or specific requests for assistance from the local community.
+Every project that we are involved with has come about as a result of opportunities identified with our partners for bringing about change, or specific requests for assistance from the local community.
 SPE helps to deliver sustainable solutions through the expertise of its staff, the ability to raise funds and through inspiring travellers and tourists to get involved with our work.

 History of Soft Power Education